Validate EOF bytecode for correctness at the time of deployment.

 Introduce code validation at contract creation time for EOF formatted (EIP-3540) contracts.
 Reject contracts which contain truncated

-Currently existing contracts require no validation of correctness and EVM implementations can decide how they handle truncated bytecode or unassinged instructions.
+Currently existing contracts require no validation of correctness and EVM implementations can decide how they handle truncated bytecode or undefined instructions.
 This change aims to bring code validity into consensus, so that it becomes easier to reason about bytecode.
 Moreover, EVM implementations may require less paths to decide which instruction is valid in the current execution context.

 Remark: We rely on the notation of initcode, code and creation as defined by EIP-3540.